 It was revolutionary when it first appeared, and more than a century after its composition, it remains one of those pieces of music that always elicits surprise and delight among audiences whenever it is presented.
 (I know this from personal experience, having witnessed audience reactions when the piece was performed by wind ensembles at Peabody Conservatory and the University of Maryland.)

-These days, Dionysiaques is played the word over.
+These days, Dionysiaques is played the world over.
 It’s a composition that’s as popular in North America and the Far East as it is in France and Europe.
 But that wasn’t always the case.
 In fact, it took many decades for the piece to find its rightful place in the concert band repertoire.

 Two reasons are responsible for that slow evolution.
 One is the work’s difficulty; ask any wind ensemble director and nearly all of them will tell you that Dionysiaques is among the most challenging pieces of music to pull off.